Open NowBusiness

 What activities are funded?

-Importing eligible chemical, plastics, paper, metal or food-packaging inputs for use in manufacturing specific end products, supported by a technical assessment demonstrating superior performance compared with Australian alternatives.
+Importing eligible chemical, plastics, paper, metal and food-packaging inputs for use in manufacturing specific end products, where the imported input offers a substantial and demonstrable performance advantage over Australian alternatives.

 4